Skip to main content

 #

-• load - load file content to memory: load
+• load <file> <memory address> – load file to memory

 • pm – show persistent memory area